Gankare/Starlitseas_Dokumentation/README.md

 I put a collider check on the whales tails calling the players ledgejump script.
 ![](/Assets/Tailboost_WhaleScript.png)
-When the players ledgejump script gets called, check if the player is holding space and if so do a tailjump.
+When the players ledgejump script gets called, check if the player is holding space and if so do a tail jump.
 ![](/Assets/Ledgejump_Script.png)
 I also made it look like a tail slap animation by speeding up the whales basic animation for one second when jumping on its tail.
 It looks like this:

 ![](/Assets/TailJump.gif)

+## Abillites
+Our team decide on having abilities that gives the movement more flare, we decided on a serveral during different abilities during the creation of Starlitseas but landed on a glider like in fortnite and a dash like in overwatch.
 ### Glide ability:

 ### Dash ability:
+Adding a dash ability for the last three levels made for

 ## Small features
 ### Fade in and out the whales: